unicef/publicgoods-toolkit/community.md

 there can occasionally be conflicts between the two parties' motivations.
-For example, the NGO client may want an API capability that the vendor is reluctant to add because the presence of that capability in the open source product would reduce the value of some proprietary offering of the vendor's.
+For example, the NGO client may want an API capability that the vendor is reluctant to add because the presence of that capability in the open-source product would reduce the value of some proprietary offering of the vendor's.

 There is no general formula for avoiding nor for resolving such